 We are interested in hearing about research and practice that relates to any of the above in relation to any context – e.g. social, world environmental, galactic… If any of these apply, you might want to start thinking about possible contributions, whether that be: a workshop, talk, performance piece, installation, poster, or something that we just haven’t quite thought of yet.
 Resilience activism through the medium of interpretive dance?
 Who knows what else might come our way once we see the proposals.

-You have until 3 February 2020 to send us your ideas.
+You have until 24 February 2020 to send us your ideas.
 We are particularly keen to highlight work that has been thoroughly co-produced between different partners (e.g., young people, academics, practitioners).
-We are also proactively seeking to include contributions from people who face additional barriers to participation, including those who identify as being from an under-represented community, i.e., BAME, working-class, LGBTQ+, neurodiverse, or those with a long-term illness or disability.
+We are also proactively seeking to include contributions from people who face additional barriers to participation, including those who identify as being from an under-represented community, i.e. from an ethnic minority, working-class, LGBTQ+, neurodiverse, or those with a long-term illness or disability.
 We will have some bursaries for people on a low income, including communities, youth and students who are doing important work that needs sharing.